cyverse/glance-irods/README.md

 License
 -------
 It's a standard BSD License.
+See LICENSE.txt